Q: May I arrange a meeting with the Associate Director of Graduate Studies/Director of Graduate Admissions to discuss the program?

 A: Detailed information and the online application is available on the Graduate School's website at https://www.brown.edu/academics/gradschool/application-information.

 Q: Whom should I notify if the name on my transcripts, GREs, or other documents is different from the name on my initial application (maiden name, married name, etc.)?

-A: Contact firstname.lastname@example.org to avoid any mishaps with admission materials submitted to the Graduate School.
+A: Contact the Graduate School admission staff at [email protected] to avoid any mishaps with admission materials.